 Alienated images should be seductive, "make sense," and be convincing to the eye on their own, altered terms.
 My experimental practice of beauty alienation strives to expand the boundaries of what a photo-based image may, for the sake of creating fresh aesthetic excitement, be permitted to represent and express in relation to its ostensible content.
 My tactical approach is explained in detail in the commentaries accompanying the related galleries, where you may judge for yourself whether or not you like the brave new visual world conjured there.

-Titles that Redirect and Alienate.
-Finally, a word about the often allusive image titles as well as the accompanying textual materials - poems, links to related images or musical selections, editorial commentaries - that abound in my work.
-I don't share the belief of many photographers that an image should stand on its own, and that its labeling contributes little to its impact as art, titles being assigned to pictures chiefly for purpose of indexing and handling, and/or for perfunctory documentation of the shot's date and location.
-I believe, to the contrary, that titles are very much an integral part of the visual artwork, and particularly so in the case of photography.
+The view that photo titling doesn't matter to creative impact is nonsense, and represents a wasted creative opportunity.
+My view to the contrary is that titles are very much an integral part of the visual artwork, and particularly so in the case of photography.
 If you study gallery-goers, you'll find that most people read the title cards next to images with intense curiosity, seeking interpretive clues, not only as to what they're looking at, but also as to how they should feel about it.
 For this reason, in my most ambitous work I seek to stimulate tense interplay between what the art viewer sees and what he reads about what he's seeing.

-Creative titling is very difficult to get right, and most visual artists recognize that they're not especially good at this literary task, which is why, I suspect, most of them retreat to pedestrian description or resort to "Untitled," lest they get it wrong.
-You'll find that I have hits and misses here, and that an image's given title on this site may change over time.
-My titles and texts are sometimes plain and accurate, sometimes not, and not infrequently they are fanciful, cryptic, ambivalent or provocative.
+Creative titling that departs from rote description to leverage this opportunity is very difficult to pull off, since - like a clever bank shot into a billiard side-pocket - it requires a certain finesse at indirection.
+Most visual artists recognize that they're not especially good at this literary task and I suspect that this is why most of them retreat to pedestrian when-and-where-shot details or resort to "Untitled," lest they get it wrong.
+You will find that my titles have hits and misses here, and that an image's given title may change abruptly over time, as I spot better ways to express or move or piss off the viewer.
+My titles and texts are sometimes plain and accurate, sometimes not; and not infrequently they are fanciful, cryptic, ambivalent or provocative.
 They, too, become a mode for alienating and thereby heightening the viewer's experience of visual beauty.